ycpcs/cs402-spring2025/assign/assign08.md

 -   Final Report **(4% of overall project grade)**

 You will also be submitting Final Peer Evaluations a few days after your presentation.
 See the schedule for the date.
-You instructor will provide the form and further details to you.
+Your instructor will provide the form and further details to you.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---